 - Culture, geography and history woven into the stories in exciting ways for organic learning.

 - Engaging characters that bring young listeners into their lives as they solve mysteries, celebrate holidays, go on adventures and make a difference in their community–all of which inspires children to learn more about that culture and country.

 Alternative to Summer School Idea #4: Create an Outdoor “Classroom”

 It’s summer so you want to spend as much time outside, right?

 (And, it’s a great way to summer school free!)

 Have you ever thought about creating an outdoor “classroom” or a nature learning center right on your balcony, patio, or in your backyard?

 Check out these great outdoor learning center ideas and keep your kids learning outdoors all summer!

+You don’t need to have a specific homeschooling schedule during the summer.
 Your kids will learn so much just spending some time outside and in nature.

 Go to parks.
 Join some of their free programs.
 Plan regular nature hikes and park walks.